Vector-valued extensions for fractional integrals of Laguerre expansions: Abstract

 \section{Abstract}

-We prove some vector-valued inequalities for fractional integrals defined in the context of two different orthonormal systems of Laguerre functions.
-Our results are based on estimates of the corresponding kernels with precise control of the parameters involved.
+We prove some vector-valued inequalities for fractional integrals defined in several contexts of orthonormal systems of Laguerre functions.
+On one hand, we obtain weighted $L^p-L^q$ vector-valued extensions, in a multidimensional setting, for the negative powers of the operator related to the so-called Laguerre expansions of Hermite type.
+On the other hand, we give necessary and sufficient conditions for vector-valued $L^p-L^q$ estimates related to the negative powers of the Laguerre operator associated to expansions of convolution type, in a one dimensional setting.
+Both types of vector-valued inequalities are based on estimates of the kernel with precise control of the parameters involved.
 As an application, mixed norm estimates for the fractional integrals related to the harmonic oscillator are deduced.